 These are important considerations that should be addressed by local school board policy and training of administrators.
 A student who is being questioned in the presence of law enforcement about involvement in a criminal offense should be afforded the same rights as any suspect being interrogated for criminal involvement.

 The school is a custodial setting and students are not free to leave without permission.
-This fact enhances the need for students to be advised and aware of their rights prior to and during an interrogation by law enforcement.
+This fact enhances the need for students to be advised and aware of their rights prior to and during questioning by law enforcement.
 This will include support from school personnel to ensure that the student fully understands the process and that they are aware of the magnitude of the situation.
-Students, whom school officials determine are not able to understand their rights under the law, should not be questioned by law enforcement without parental involvement.Drug Testing
+Students, whom school officials determine are not able to understand their rights under the law, should not be questioned by law enforcement without parental involvement.

-The VDOE drug-testing guidelines (§ 22.1-279.6) state that school boards may require any student who has been found in possession of, or under the influence of, drugs or alcohol on a school bus, on school property, or at a school-sponsored activity to undergo evaluation for drug or alcohol abuse, or both, and, if recommended by the evaluator and with the consent of the student's parent, to participate in a treatment program.
-Students, parents, and other school community members should discuss any issues of drug testing policy to set clear purpose and guidelines should testing be used.
+Searches by Law Enforcement

+Board policy should also address the involvement of SROs, police, and all other law enforcement in searches of students.
+Law enforcement must meet the standard of probable cause to search a student, including the student’s outer clothing, possessions, or locker, Probable cause to search exists when "known facts and circumstances are sufficient to warrant a man of reasonable prudence in the belief that contraband . . . will be found" (Ornelas v.
+United States, 1996, at 696).
+When a law enforcement conducts the search of a student, school officials should document the date, time, persons present, probable cause for the search and the outcome of the search.

 Due Process Rights for Students with Disabilities